 Then, there’s a Product Development section filled with designers and technicians working on the next Ferrari vehicle.
 The headquarters are spread out over three levels with diverse areas designed for employees to relax and mingle.
 There’s even a restaurant with high-end food options.

+Just like Ferrucio Lamborghini, Enzo Ferrari gave his company logo a personal touch.
 The symbol for Ferrari race cars has been the prancing horse (Cavallino Rampante).
-It’s had the letters S F, which stands for Scuderia Ferrari.
+Enzo Ferrari was greatly influenced by the parents of Italian World War I hero Francesco Baracca whose plane was adorned by similar horse.
+He met Barraca’s parents count Enrico Baracca and countess Paulina in 1923 when Baracca’s mother asked Enzo to paint her son’s emblem on his race car for good luck.
+It also has the letters S F, which stands for Scuderia Ferrari.
 Road cars use a rectangular badge placed on the hood and sometimes the race logo on the sides, closer to the door.

 The company markets their luxury cars much like most other high-end brands.
 They have an extensive global outreach, but they target a specific customer.
 While their website sees tens of thousands of views each day, they rely on advanced tracking methods to determine who is seriously considering making a purchase and who is just curious.